cerner/terra-toolkit/docs/Webpack.md

 ```

 #### Translation Aggregation
 Terra's supported locales will be aggregated when using the default webpack configuration through the `aggregate-translations` pre-build tool.
 To customize which translations are aggregated, refer these docs on [aggregating translations](https://github.com/cerner/terra-toolkit/blob/master/docs/AggregateTranslations.md#terrai18nconfig-example).
-Alternatively, translations are not desirable, disable translation aggregation within the webpack build by passing the environment variable `--env.disableAggregateTranslations` to the webpack command.
+Alternatively, if translations are not required, disable translation aggregation within the webpack build by passing the environment variable `--env.disableAggregateTranslations` to the webpack command.

 ```bash
 webpack --env.disableAggregateTranslations